 Weakness or Numbness

-Experiencing weakness, numbness, or tingling sensation in your extremities is a sign that you should see a doctor.
+Experiencing weakness, numbness, or a tingling sensation in your extremities is a sign that you should see a doctor.
 These symptoms could be a sign of nerve compression or damage, which may require treatment to prevent permanent damage.

 Difficulty Breathing